 Roasted barley tastes nutty and coffee like, but it can’t be used on its own, because it doesn’t have the needed kick.

-- Red beets are known to lower blood pressure, they also contain magnesium, calcium,iron and phosphorus.
+- Red beets are known to lower blood pressure, they also contain magnesium, calcium, iron, and phosphorus.
 They are also a great source of fiber.
-The sugar in beets is actually healthy form of sugar, and in moderate quantities is benefic boosting your energy levels.
+The sugar in beets is a healthy form of sugar, and in moderate quantities boosts your energy levels.
 The large amount of boron present in beets make them a great aphrodisiac.

 From a taste perspective, roasted sugar beets bring to your blend the sweetness that is much needed for a balanced cup.